davidmamyan20/ENGS115-2021-David-Mamyan/Project/README.md

 Edgar Tonoyan - implemented the array_create(), array_swap(), function, created the presentation, created the json file, the presentation and the video is uploaded by Edgar.
 David Mamyan - implemented the json parsing code in C, the print function, the test function, array_insert().
 Worked on the presentation and recorded the video.
 Both of us worked on PRD.

+3.5 Warning
+In the recording there was an issue with compiling, but then we compiled it again and there were no errors.